Objective:

 -

-- If you are printing from an EOS M or Renishaw AM machine, there are built-in Build Volume blocks that you can choose from.
+- If you are printing from an EOS M or Renishaw AM machine, you can choose from built-in Build Volume blocks.

 3. Orient the part within the Build Volume